allie-project/ml2/README.md

 	<h1>Neural Network Utilities</h1>
 </div>

-libglide implements some algorithms used by certain AI models used in [Allie Project](https://github.com/allie-project/allie), as well as a framework for training & inferring simple neural networks based on [TinyDNN](https://github.com/tiny-dnn).
-There is a Node.js addon available [in the Allie monorepo](https://github.com/allie-project/allie/tree/master/packages/glide), but it is not currently published, you'll have to build it yourself.
+libglide implements some algorithms used by AI models used in [Allie Project](https://github.com/allie-project/allie), as well as a framework for training & inferring simple neural networks based on [TinyDNN](https://github.com/tiny-dnn).
+There is a Node.js addon available [in the Allie monorepo](https://github.com/allie-project/allie/tree/master/packages/glide), but it is not currently published, and you'll have to build it yourself.

 **Included model utils**:
 - ✅ [GLIDE](https://arxiv.org/abs/2112.10741)